JeffHeck/SchoolDataProject/report_school_board_members.md

 ## Data Table

-680 rows.
-One for each school board member race.
+685 rows - one for each school board member race.

 |County|District|Race|Term Type|Term Length|Number Of Candidates|
 |---|---|---|---|---|---|